Ellen Broidy

 Ellen Broidy is an American gay rights activist.
 She was one of the proposers and a co-organizer of the first gay pride march.

 Early life

 Broidy grew up in Peter Cooper Village, a housing project in New York City.
 Broidy says she knew she was a lesbian "when [she] was eleven, or twelve or thirteen when [she] was in school".

-Broidy attended New York University, where she became president of the Student Homophile League that later became NYU Gay Students Liberation.
+Broidy attended New York University, where she founded and became president of the Student Homophile League, the college’s first LGBTQ organization, that later became NYU Gay Students Liberation.
 She has a PhD in U.S. history from University of California, Irvine.

 Activism

 While living in Berkeley, CA, Broidy was a member of the Lesbian School Workers, a group born out of the Gay Teachers and School Workers in 1977.

 Christopher Street Liberation Day

 On November 2, 1969, Broidy presented a resolution at the Eastern Regional Conference of Homophile Organizations on behalf of herself, Linda Rhodes, Craig Rodwell and Fred Sargeant, proposing hold an annual march on the last Saturday in June to be called Christopher Street Liberation Day, in honor of the 1969 Stonewall Riots which had taken place on Christopher Street.
 The motion passed unanimously.
 Beginning in early 1970, Broidy and the other proposers held regular meetings with members of many different gay rights organizations to organize the march, which was ultimately scheduled for June 28, 1970, the first anniversary of Stonewall.

 The Christopher Street Liberation Day March became what is now referred to as Pride.
 Broidy has been critical of contemporary Pride parades as she feels they have taken on an overly corporate tone and are more of a party than a revolutionary march.